PentheusLennuye/PentheusLennuye/README.md

-# Senior IT Infrastructure and Automation Dev
+# Senior IT Infrastructure and Automation DevOps Programmer/Analyst

 My name is George Cummings.
 I have been in the IT industry for over 30 years as administrator, coder, DevOps enthusiast, student, and instructor.
 I live in the Eastern Townships of Quebec, Canada.